Born in the '90s? Your colon cancer risk could be rising

 Colonoscopies and other screening tests come with "both harms and benefits," Chang said.
 He compared the possibility of broader colorectal screening to the controversy surrounding mammograms -- which have been shown to prevent breast cancer but may also lead to unnecessary and potentially harmful biopsies and treatments.

-Chang thinks that advances in less invasive tests could change that conversation.
-For example, the Cologuard stool test, which was FDA approved in 2014, can be taken at home, but is better at detecting growths that have already become cancerous.
+Chang thinks advances in less-invasive tests could change that conversation.
+For example, the Cologuard stool test, which was FDA approved in 2014, can be taken at home but is better at detecting growths that have already become cancerous.

-Until then, he said one measure may be more important that reconsidering screening guidelines: raising awareness among patients who may ignore their symptoms, and among doctors who might not consider cancer in their younger patients.
+Until then, he said, one measure may be more important that reconsidering screening guidelines: raising awareness among patients who may ignore their symptoms and among doctors who might not consider cancer in their younger patients.

 That is where cancer advocate Rosen has dedicated her career.